Kntnt/kntnt-canvas/readme.txt

 == Changelog ==

+= 1.0.3 =
+* FIXED: Menu has disappeared
+* FIXED: Theme not using the languages files.

 = 1.0.2 =
 * NEW: Added a pattern category for patterns used by the theme.
 * FIXED: Made 404 and index templates translatable.